Divorce Mediation Lawyers In Carlsbad

-- Finances: You should bring bank statements and documents related to any accounts, assets, and debt you may hold.
+- You should bring organized financial records and documents related to any accounts, properties, businesses and assets you own.

-- Children: You might want to bring along medical and school records for both children, as well as any documents relating to extracurriculars and special needs requirements.
+- You might want to bring along medical and school records for children, as well as any documents relating to extracurriculars and special needs requirements.

-- Alimony: A list of household income and expenses will be needed to calculate spousal support.
+- Bring list of household income and expenses will be needed to calculate spousal support.

 - If you feel that a document or witness will help you get what you most want in your mediation sessions, by all means bring those along.